Image-Py/demoplugin/doc/filter_en.md

 ## Filter operating mechanism

 **note:**
-`note` option is the behavior control identifier, to control the flow of plug-in execution.
+`note` option is the behavior control identifier, to control the flow of plugin execution.
 **i.e.:** Let the framework perform type compatibility detection, if not satisfied, it will be automatic ended.
 Set channel and sequence support settings.
 More : preview, ROI supports and other ones.

 1. `all`: Plugin supports all types.